otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 the message into a number of fragments.
 This section describes the format for the fragments.

-OTRv4-prekey-server fragmentation and reassembly procedure needs to be able to break data messages into an almost arbitrary number of pieces that can be later reassembled.
+The OTRv4-prekey-server fragmentation and reassembly procedure needs to be able to break data messages into an almost arbitrary number of pieces that can be later reassembled.
 The receiver of the fragments uses the identifier field to ensure that fragments of different data messages are not mixed.
 The fragment index field tells the receiver the position of a fragment in the original data message.
 These fields provide sufficient information to reassemble data messages.

-All OTRv4-prekey-server clients must be able to reassemble received fragments, but performing fragmentation the defined outgoing messages is optional.
+All OTRv4-prekey-server clients must be able to reassemble received fragments, but performing fragmentation on outgoing messages is optional.

 ### Transmitting Fragments